 There are many different types of trading that you can participate in when it comes to cryptocurrency.
 Today, we’ll be talking about scalp trading!

-This interesting form of trading allows you to make profits quickly, but what is it?
+This interesting form of trading allows you to make profit quickly, but what is it?
 How do you do it?
-We’ll answer all of your questions for that and give you some pointers to help you get started.
+Is it working for Bitcoin or for some other altcoins as well?
+We’ll answer all of your questions for that and give you some pointers to help you to get started.

-While swing traders are normally looking to make bigger profits by holding an asset for a period of time, crypto scalp traders are typically happy coming home with a little bit less.
-This is because their method of making profits typically involves creating many small trades very quickly.
+While swing traders are normally looking to make bigger profit by holding an asset for a period of time, crypto scalp traders are typically happy coming home with a little bit less.
+This is because their method of making profit typically involves creating many small trades very quickly.

 The initial gains for one of these trades may not seem like much, but they all add up.
 If you’re patient enough to complete a strategy like this, then the gains could be substantial for you when they’re added up at the end of the trading day.